synw/geojson/example/README.md

 Available examples:

-- Dart base example: shows how to process data from geojson files
+- **Dart** base example: use basic functions to parse data from files
-- Flutter examples: show how to draw data on a map from geosjon assets
+- **Flutter map** examples: show how to draw data on a map from geosjon assets.
+This example use streams to draw the assets on map as soon as they are parsed.